Giuseppe Andreoli (general)

-Giuseppe Andreoli (11 June 1892 – 28 January 1945) was an Italian general during World War II.
+Giuseppe Andreoli (11 June 1892 – 28 January 1945) was an Italian military officer during World War II.

 Biography

 He was born in Milan on 11 June 1892, the son of Guglielmo Androni, and in 1909 he entered the Royal Military Academy of Artillery and Engineers in Turin, graduating on February 23, 1913 with the rank of artillery second lieutenant, assigned to the 10th Field Artillery Regiment.
 During the First World War he was promoted to lieutenant and then to captain for war merit in the battles on the Karst plateau.
 After the war he served with the 6th Heavy Field Artillery Regiment and attended the courses of the Army School of War in 1922-1923, after which he was attached to the staff of the Military Division of Treviso and later of that of Trieste.

 He was promoted to major in 1926 and to lieutenant colonel in 1927, serving for the next ten years in the General Staff Corps; on 1 January 1937 he was promoted to colonel and given command of the 30th Artillery Regiment, part of the 7th Infantry Division Lupi di Toscana, with which he was sent to Albania in April 1939 when Italy invaded that country.
 In the following August he was called to direct the Information Office of the Armed Forces High Command Albania and on the following year he was given the same assignment at the Command of the Army of the Po on the eve of the entry of the Kingdom of Italy into World War II, which took place on 10 June 1940.

-In June 1940 he participated in the operations on the western frontier against France.
+In June 1940, he participated in the operations on the western frontier against France.
 He was later made Chief of Staff of the 4th Army Corps, and then of the 9th Army, deployed on the Greek-Albanian front, until 29 June 1941.
-On 1 July 1941 he was promoted to brigadier general, being then given command of the artillery of the 1st Army Corps in Turin.
-From 12 January 1943 he was assigned to the headquarters of the 4th Army in Provence and given command of the "Argens" Tactical Group (composed of the 7th Alpini Regiment, the 18th Bersaglieri Regiment, two artillery groups and smaller units), which was then dissolved on 4 April.
+On 1 July 1941, he was promoted to brigadier general, being then given command of the artillery of the 1st Army Corps in Turin.
+From 12 January 1943, he was assigned to the headquarters of the 4th Army in Provence and given command of the "Argens" Tactical Group (composed of the 7th Alpini Regiment, the 18th Bersaglieri Regiment, two artillery groups and smaller units), which was then dissolved on 4 April.
 On 26 April 1943, having been temporarily elevated to the rank of major general, he assumed command of the 224th Coastal Division in Nice, replacing General Luigi Mazzini, and on 6 August he replaced General Mario Badino Rossi as commander of the 2nd Cavalry Division Emanuele Filiberto Testa di Ferro, garrisoning the area between Menton, Antibes, Saint Tropez and the Italian border.